tokenstocks/SEEDx/replit.md

 ### Technical Implementations
 - **Authentication & KYC:** JWT-based authentication, user registration (Primer/Regenerator), and an admin-reviewed KYC system.
 - **Stellar Integration:** Manages on-chain operations (testnet/mainnet), wallet activation, NGNTS token issuance, and a 4-wallet architecture (Operations, Treasury, Distribution, Liquidity Pool).
-Includes friendbot auto-activation for testnet operations and a robust wallet activation workflow with admin approval.
+Includes friendbot auto-activation for testnet operations and a robust wallet activation workflow with admin approval requiring both NGNTS and USDC trustlines.
 - **Primer User Class & LP Pool:** Primers contribute capital to the Liquidity Pool via an admin-approved workflow, with their contributions and project allocations tracked on a dedicated dashboard and activity timeline.
 - **Regenerator User Class:** Regenerators purchase farm project tokens, with a dashboard displaying portfolio holdings, metrics, and a comprehensive activity timeline.
-- **Investment & Portfolio Management:** Supports multi-currency investments (NGN, USDC, XLM), trustline management, and atomic database updates.
+- **Investment & Portfolio Management:** Full on-chain settlement for multi-currency investments (NGN/NGNTS, USDC, XLM).
+Investment flow: (1) Establish project token trustline, (2) Transfer payment from user to project on-chain, (3) Transfer project tokens from project to user, (4) Update database atomically.
+Includes best-effort automatic refund if token delivery fails after payment succeeds.
 - **Regenerative Capital Architecture:** A multi-pool system with NAV-based token pricing and automated cashflow distribution.
 - **Token Marketplace:** Internal peer-to-peer marketplace with order book, NAV-based price discovery, and atomic balance transfers.
 - **LP Lock Policy Controls:** Flexible token lock mechanisms and an auto-unlock job.
 - **NGNTS Burning:** NGNTS tokens are burned upon NGN withdrawal to maintain a 1:1 peg.
 - **Admin Dashboards:** APIs and UI for managing key platform operations, users, and transactions.
 - **Redemption System:** Allows users to sell project tokens for NGNTS, prioritizing funding from project cashflow, treasury, then liquidity pool.

+### Known Limitations (MVP)
+- **Investment Settlement Edge Cases:** The investment flow executes on-chain payment followed by token delivery.
+If token delivery fails, the system attempts an automatic refund.
+In rare cases where the refund also fails, funds remain with the project and require manual admin intervention.
+Full durable settlement system with retry queue deferred to post-MVP.
+All failure scenarios are logged with transaction hashes for reconciliation.

 ## External Dependencies